You say you can’t sew? You’re afraid to reupholster? Well, then…keep reading, my dear. This post is for YOU!

 Some advice right out of the gate:

-Re-use: You will be able to re-use some items, including the piping.
+Deconstructing Creates a Pattern for Your New Fabric: You will be able to re-use some items, including the piping.
 All of your old fabric?
 Well, that serves as your pattern for your new fabric.
 Don’t throw it away, and in my case, all of my original brown fabric is in a small plastic bag in our storage area. just in case I decide to do this again.

 Sit down in front of your sewing machine, and overcome your fear.
 If I researched too much on the internet, I would overthink it.
 Instead, simply practice straight stitches on scrap fabric.
 Do this until you are comfortable.
 Learn which stitch is the strongest…and go for it!
 The process really isn’t too hard.